Penn Arts & Sciences Logo

 Philosophy of the Natural Sciences and Mathematics

-Our faculty work on diverse topics in the philosophy of natural sciences, but areas of special interest interest include philosophy of biology (Spencer, Weisberg), psychology and vision (Hatfield), learning theory (Bicchieri, Weinstein), the history of biology and psychology (Detlefsen, Hatfield), philosophy of chemistry (Weisberg), and Public Understanding of Science (Weisberg).
-A number of faculty also work directly in areas of the natural and formal sciences including cognitive science (Bicchieri, Hatfield, Weinstein, Weisberg), evolutionary and ecological modeling (Bicchieri, Weisberg), and computer science (Weinstein).
-Spencer, and Weisberg also work on many central topics of philosophy of science including explanation, the structure of theories, confirmation, and the social structure of science.
+Faculty work on diverse topics in the philosophy of natural sciences, but areas of special interest include philosophy of biology (Santana, Spencer, Weisberg), learning theory (Bicchieri, Weinstein), the history of biology and psychology (Detlefsen, Santana, Spencer), philosophy of chemistry (Weisberg), and the public understanding of science (Weisberg).
+A number of faculty also work directly in areas of the natural and formal sciences, including cognitive science (Bicchieri, Weinstein, Weisberg), modeling (Bicchieri, Santana, Singer, and Weisberg), and computer science (Weinstein).
+Santana, Spencer, Singer, and Weisberg also work on many central topics in the philosophy of science, including explanation, the structure of theories, confirmation, and the social structure of science.

 Philosophy of Social Science

-Cristina Bicchieri is interested in how norms may emerge and become stable, why an established norm may suddenly be abandoned, how is it possible that inefficient or unpopular norms survive, and what motivates people to obey norms.
-In order to answer some of these questions, she has combined evolutionary and game-theoretic tools with models of decision making drawn from cognitive and social psychology.
-For example, she has developed a theory of context-dependent preferences that explains the observed variability in norm compliance and is testing it in experimental games that involve pro-social norms of fairness and reciprocity.
+Cristina Bicchieri is interested in how norms may emerge and become stable, why an established norm may suddenly be abandoned, how it is possible that inefficient or unpopular norms survive, and what motivates people to obey norms.
+In order to answer some of these questions, she has combined evolutionary and game-theoretic tools with models of decision-making drawn from cognitive and social psychology.